excalq/tupac/README.md

-# Tupac - A web-based _wrapper_ for Chef build and deployment tools
+# Tupac - A web-based _wrapper_ for sysadmin tasks

 ## Version